LiuWoodsCode/starstorm/README.md

    - Fixed a Bug that prevented clock to update time (Windows and Linux)

 - **Added:**
-    - Auto change background - change background with animation automatically every 5 minutes (Windows and Linux)
+    - Auto change Wallpaper - change background with animation automatically every 5 minutes (Windows and Linux)
     - Added the ability to add .desktop and .sh files to the launcher (Linux)
     - Added the ability to choose the initial landing category.
     - Switched non portable versions to a virtual environment installation for better stability and reliability (Windows and Linux)